 - Chill Out

-These denim draught excluders are really quick and easy to make but if you want to make a more colourful DIY draught excluder I have a great free needlepoint pattern here for a funky draught excluder.
+These denim draught excluders are quick and easy to make, but if you want to make a more colourful DIY draught excluder, I have a tremendous free needlepoint pattern here for a funky draught excluder.
+Also, there are tips for painting on denim here that can be used to decorate your draught excluder.

 You might also want to check out some of my other popular denim upcycles: